 Best for Blisters: Earth Therapeutics Foot Repair Balm

 Aloe vera is a naturally derived ingredient known for its soothing and moisturizing properties.
 The aloe plant's inner gel mucilage (the part that's used in skin care products) is made up of 99.5% water.

 Moisturizing your feet while having blisters is not always easy or fun but this will help.
-Among the many plant extracts included on the ingredient list are tea tree oil and aloe vera, both of which have been found to help in the healing process of skin and aid in being antimicrobial.
+Among the many plant extracts included on the ingredient list are aloe vera and tea tree oil, both of which have been found to help in the healing process of skin and aid in being antimicrobial.
 With the added moisturizing benefits, your feet will be on the mend in no time.

 Best for Odor Control: Dr. Hauschka Deodorizing Foot Cream

 Whether it’s from a certain pair of shoes or excess sweating, smelly feet are no fun not to mention embarrassing.
 This cream will help moisturize your skin with the added benefit of taking away any smell.
 Rosemary and sage add a warm, clean scent while silk and rice starch promise to soak up any excess moisture for a powdery fresh finish.

 Best Long-Lasting: Lavido Thera-Intensive Foot Cream